ISD Jordan

-ISD has been working in Lebanon and Jordan since 2016, empowering local governments, youth and practitioners.
+ISD has been working in Jordan since 2016, empowering local governments, youth and practitioners.

-ISD has worked with local communities and governments in Lebanon and Jordan to counter hate, extremism and disinformation through our flagship Strong Cities Network regional project, the Young Cities programme and the Youth Civic Action Academy.
+Before 2023, ISD worked with local communities and governments in Lebanon and Jordan to counter hate, extremism and disinformation through the flagship Strong Cities Network regional project, the Young Cities programme and the Youth Civic Action Academy.

 The Strong Cities Network in Jordan and Lebanon

-- Tripoli: Our team developed a critical reintegration programme for ex-prisoners and those leaving the prison system, providing skills training, employment opportunities and professional psychosocial support.
+- Tripoli: Developing a critical reintegration programme for ex-prisoners and those leaving the prison system, providing skills training, employment opportunities and professional psychosocial support.
 This ground-breaking pilot project tackled trauma, disenfranchisement, marginalisation and unemployment as key drivers of violent extremism.

 - Saida: A dedicated Psychosocial Support Unit provided psychosocial support to parents concerned about vulnerable children, training them to recognise early warning signs of violence and manage and refer individual cases.